 GMAT Test is Computer Adaptive

-After discussing the GMAT pattern, we will explain how the GMAT test is Computer Adaptive.
-Out of the four sections of the GMAT format, the Verbal Reasoning and Quantitative sections of the GMAT are computer-adaptive.
-It means that the difficulty level of the test modifies according to the test taker's ability.
+After discussing the GMAT pattern, we will explain how the GMAT test is computer adaptive.
+Out of the four sections of the GMAT the Verbal Reasoning and Quantitative sections are computer adaptive.
+It means that the difficulty of the test changes according to the test taker's sectional performance.
 This feature allows the test to assess the candidate's ability with utmost precision.
 This is the reason that business schools trust the GMAT test scores to give admission to the aspirants.

 The first question that comes either in the Quantitative or in Verbal Sections is of medium difficulty level.
 As the test taker proceeds with the test, the computer scores the answers and uses them and your responses for the next question.
 If your first answer is incorrect then the next question will be less hard.
 If you answer the second question correctly then the next question will be harder.

 Every correct answer will increase the difficulty of the exam.
-Whereas, if you keep answering the questions incorrectly, you will keep getting easier questions but your score will be towards the lower side.
+Whereas, if you keep answering the questions incorrectly, you will keep getting easier questions but your GMAT score report will not be very impressive.

 Commonly asked questions